-In this state, the router's interface to the network is looped back.
+In addition to the state transitions pictured, Event InterfaceDown always forces Down State, and Event LoopInd always forces Loopback State looped back.
 The interface may be looped back in hardware or software.
 The interface will be unavailable for regular data traffic.
 However, it may still be desirable to gain information on the quality of this interface, either through sending ICMP pings to the interface or through something like a bit error test.
 For this reason, IP packets may still be addressed to an interface in Loopback state.
 To facilitate this, such interfaces are advertised in router-LSAs as single host routes, whose destination is the IP interface address.[4]